unsw-cse-comp3900-9900-23T3/capstone-project-9900m11b5gusts/workDiary/Wendi Gao.md

 Week3 2023/10/01

-We finished the proposal.
-I made half of the user interface diagram, and modified the 'novelty' part.
+We finished writing the proposal.
+I drew half of the user interface diagram, and modified the 'novelty' part.

 We have set up both basic backend and frontend.
 Users can register new accounts now.
 I made the frontend interface.